Pixeler5diti/Pixeler5diti/README.md

-- 🌱 I’m currently learning GAN's in depth
+- 🌱 I’m currently learning Langflow
 - 👯 I’m looking to collaborate on projects that challenge my skills in *full-stack development*
 - 📫 How to reach me: Email: [kafkacodes.com](mailto:halfwayhero@proton.me)